-The first thing to do before you even begin to pack is to make a selection of makeup you will not be taking with you.
+No matter what might be your reasons to move, the first thing to do before you even begin to pack is to make a selection of makeup you will not be taking with you because having fewer things means you will reduce moving expenses.
 These usually fall into one of the two following categories.

 Things You Don’t Use

-Another category you most likely own are items you don’t really use.
+Another category you most likely own is items you don’t really use.
 You probably have nail polish or a foundation that is simply collecting dust in your drawer.
-If you still have brand new, unopened containers, consider selling them online to make some extra cash or simply giving them away.
-Anything you’ve used in the past, for example, shampoo bottle or pricey eye pencil, should go straight to trash.
+If you still have brand new, unopened containers, consider selling them online to make some extra cash and reduce the costs of moving or simply giving them away.
+Anything you’ve used in the past, for example, a shampoo bottle or pricey eye pencil, should go straight to trash.
 You shouldn’t just give away or share those items as donating unwanted items of this kind isn’t exactly hygienic.

 A Large Bag for Makeup and Women’s Facial Care